Installing a ground source heat pump

 One key element for Sheila was to ensure that the building was comfortable through all seasons.
 And it was important to Jim that the conversion fitted in with his family’s view on life: ‘For us environmental considerations and sustainability are very important.

 ‘We’ve installed very high levels of insulation in the building, but I was keen to avoid using oil or other fossil fuels to heat it.

 ‘We decided on ground source heating.
 Not only is it an inexhaustible of heat, but it’s very efficient: every kilowatt of electricity I use to power the pump delivers 4 kilowatts of heat to our underfloor heating.
-So weíll be largely unaffected by inevitable fuel prices increases.’
+So we’ll be largely unaffected by inevitable fuel prices increases.’

 No entrenched hassles

 ‘Despite being surrounded by hundreds of acres of land, it would not have been that easy to use a trenching system: to do this would have meant ripping up a paved courtyard, demolishing and rebuilding an ancient stone wall, cutting across a tarmaced drive, cutting across underground water pipes, drainage, electricity and phone lines, before excavating a huge area of field.
 Very disruptive.’

-Says Jim: ‘Things went very smoothly, and we were very impressed with how professionally the project was handled by Morgans.
+Speaking about the entire process Jim commented: ‘Things went very smoothly, and we were very impressed with how professionally the project was handled by Morgans.
 I’d strongly recommend that anyone thinking about heating buildings considers ground source heating.

 Sheila commented: ‘we walk in from the cold outside and everything is wonderfully warm, just the job when I’m in production – icing a cake with freezing cold hands is not recommended.’